iennae/ed-training/slides/preso.md

 ---

-## Smarter Teams Build Better Value[^1]

-* Lots of Communication
-* Contribute equally to team's discussions
-* Theory of Mind
-* Increased diversity

-[^1]: Engel, David et al. 'Reading The Mind In The Eyes Or Reading Between The Lines?
-Theory Of Mind Predicts Collective Intelligence Equally Well Online And Face-To-Face'.
-PLoS ONE 9.12 (2014): e115212.
-Web.
-26 May 2015.

----

 > A life becomes meaningful when one sees himself or herself as an actor within the context of a story.

 -- George Howard